 Sample Request for an External Letter of Recommendation for a Tenure Track position

 Please review Standard Order Table for Tenure-Track for checklist of dossier documents.
 The Levels of Review Table will also provide guidance on the levels of review required for APO designated personnel actions and submission schedule of actions.
-Please review the APT_Process Submission Schedule for committee meeting and dossier submission dates.
+Please review the APT Process Submission Schedule July 2017 – June 2018 or APT Process Submission Schedule June 2018 – November 2018 for committee meeting and dossier submission dates.

 Presenting an Effective Dossier to the Appointment, Promotion and Tenure Committee

 The Appointment, Promotion and Tenure Committee (“APT Committee”) is the third level of faculty review of promotion and tenure decisions.
 The APT Committee reviews faculty promotion and tenure decisions after reviews have been successfully completed at the Departmental and School- levels and in the case of Health Affairs units by the Health Sciences Appointments Committee (HSAC).
 The APT Committee, composed of 12 faculty members, makes recommendations to the Executive Vice Chancellor and Provost, who makes the final decision, subject to confirmation by the Board of Trustees.
 These guidelines are provided to Department Chairs and Deans in an effort to ensure that dossiers are presented in as effective a manner as possible.

 Internal committee report, if submitted

 Sample solicitation letter for outside letters of reference

 Teaching record, including teaching and peer evaluations for promotions and reappointments, and service record